 Recognizing when something’s wrong

-When you’re experienced correlating glucose patterns with events, you can pick out those weird, anomalous situations where things aren’t working quite as expected, and you just can’t put your finger on it.
+When you’re experienced at correlating glucose patterns with events, you can pick out those situations where things aren’t working quite as expected, and you just can’t put your finger on it.
 Sometimes, it’s something else.

 All of this leads to the next atomic habit…